jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 #### Project Setup

-The command react-native init initializes the folder with some preexisting code.
-In this section, we are going to add more packages to the project and write some code in Javascript.
+In this section, we are going to add more packages to our project and write some code in Javascript.

-Let’s install a few packages and write some code in Javascript.
+First of all, let’s install a few packages using npm:

 ```
 npm install vimeo
 npm i node-libs-react-native
 npm i react-native-level-fs
 npm i asyncstorage-down
-npm i react-native-vector-icons
 ```

 There are a few packages required in this project that are from NodeJS, but are not automatically available in React Native.
 In order to solve this problem, let's create a file called rn-cli.config.js on the root folder: